Prostitution in Egypt: French occupation (1798–1801)

-Rule of Muhammad Ali
+Rule of Muhammad Ali dynasty (1805–1953)

 In 1834 Muhammad Ali Pasha outlawed prostitution and female public dancing in Cairo.
 The prostitutes and dancers were sent to Upper Egypt, especially Kena, Esna and Aswan.
 In 1837 he extended this to all of Egypt.

+Many of the procurers and prostitutes who had accompanied the British and French troops to Constantinople during the Crimean war in the 1850s opened brothels in Port Said in Egypt during the construction of the Suez Canal, and these brothels was a destination for many victims of the white slave trade, since they were under protection of the foreign consulates because of the so-called capitulatory privileges, which until 1937 protected them from the police by exempting foreign citizens in Egypt from Egyptian law.

 Article 240 of the Mixed Penal Code of 1867 states: A pimp who incites young men or women below the age of 21 to evil practices leading to rape is to be punished by a period of imprisonment not less than one month and not more than one year.
 Article 241 increases the penalty if the offence is committed by the father, mother or guardian of a minor.

-Following the abolition of slavery in 1877, many recently freed female slaves turned to prostitution to survive.